mhaugrud/msumcspy/_sources/Dictionaries/Dictionarymethods.rst

     for k in inventory:
         print("Got", k, "that maps to", inventory[k])

 Note that tuples are often useful for getting both the key and the value at the same time while you are looping.
 The two loops do the same thing.

 The ``in`` and ``not in`` operators can test if a key is in the dictionary:

-.. activecode:: chp12_dict9
+.. activecode:: tdi

-    inventory = {'apples': 430, 'bananas': 312, 'oranges': 525, 'pears': 217}
+    inventory = {'bananas': 312, 'oranges': 525, 'pears': 217, 'apples': 430}

     print('apples' in inventory)
     print('cherries' in inventory)